MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 Acting under quota and budget constraints, a team must trade off timely execution of jobs versus cost, to ensure important jobs run timely and a budget is best utilized.

 To support best compute utilization, teams are recommended to create clusters of various sizes and with 'low priority' and 'dedicated' VM priorities.
-Low-priority compute make use of surplus capacity in Azure and hence come with discounted rates.
-On the downside, these machines can be preempted any time a higher priority ask comes in.
+Low-priority computes make use of surplus capacity in Azure and hence come with discounted rates.
+On the downside, these machines can be preempted anytime a higher priority ask comes in.

 Using the clusters of varying size and priority, a notion of scheduling priority can be introduced.
 For instance, when experimental and production jobs compete for the same 'NC' GPU-quota, a production job might have preference to run over the experimental job.
 In that case, run the production job on the dedicated compute cluster, and the experimental job on the low priority compute cluster.
 When quota fall short, the experimental job will be preempted in favor of the production job.